 The Gorgonian wrapper has situated its self on the highest point of the coral which is sitting quite far above the substrate.

 This species is found from northern South Africa to at least the Tanzanian coast, but probably further north into Kenya as well.
-We have only seen the Gorgonian Wrapper in deeper waters from 22 meters deeper.
+We have only seen the Gorgonian Wrapper from 22 meters down.

 The tentacles pull small particles out the water table and move them into the mouth.
 In all probability they will eat any planktonic matter they can.